SIRAHFF/documentation/docs/source/SIRAHToolsGUI/SIRAHToolsGUI.rst

     It is necessary to fill out both selections in the "Advanced Analysis".
 This is because the VMD command being used here uses specific flags depending on the analyses.
 The selections in both boxes may be identical or different.
 For further information, please see the Developers notes' information about the *Analysis* tab :ref:`here <analysis-devnotes>`.

 .. note::
-    All the analyses are selected except “Distance”.
+	All the analyses are selected except “Distance” and "Contact surface".
 This is because “Distance” can only be found between two distinct selections (two distinct beads, two distinct residues, two distinct molecules, etc).
 Choosing “name GC or name PX” in both boxes will give a zero distance because it is the same group of beads.

+	For "Contact surface" area, the analysis calculates the contact surface area between two molecular selections A and B (e.g., protein–protein, protein–DNA, protein–lipid) across a molecular dynamics trajectory.
+The contact surface area refers to the portion of the solvent-accessible surface that becomes buried upon interaction between the two selections.
+Please note that selecting "Contact surface" will disable SASA, and vice versa.

 For the **Generate Report** section, check both *Generate PDF report* and *rmsf into pdb bfactor* (Figure 5C).